Dolcecullo/astrowings/smartapps/astrowings/power-monitor.src/readme.md

 # Power Monitor

 ### Power Monitor App
-This SmartApp sends a notification (SMS optional) to notify when power draw from the selected device exceeds the set thresholds.
+This SmartApp sends a notification (SMS optional) to notify when power draw from the selected device exceeds the set thresholds (too low or too high).

 ### Installation Notes
 * Not required; self-explanatory